tonethar/IGME-230-GDD-2017-Fall/notes/HW-gif-finder.md

 ### II.
 Get Started

-Here is your starting file with the HTML and CSS all done for you.
-You can name the file **gif-finder.html** You will also need these images [gif-finder-start-files.zip](_files/gif-finder-start-files.zip)
+- Below is your starting file with the HTML and CSS all done for you.
+- You can name the file **gif-finder.html**
+- You will also need these images: [gif-finder-start-files.zip](_files/gif-finder-start-files.zip)

 #### gif-finder.html